CopernicaMarketingSoftware/Documentation/Yothalot/introduction.md

 ## Native API

-If, however, you prefer speed over simplicity, Yothalot also comes with a C++ API.
+If, however, you prefer speed over simplicity, Yothalot also comes with a [C++ API](copernica-docs:Yothalot/cppapi "C++ API").
+With this API you can write super fast C++ applications that run map/reduce jobs

-With this API you can write super fast C++ applications that run map/reduce jobs.
+Interested?
+You can go to the [installation page](copernica-docs:Yothalot/installation "Installation") to read how Yothalot can be obtained and installed or you can read [why](copernica-docs:Yothalot/why "Why Yothalot") we have created Yothalot and are not using Hadoop.